How to Make Fried Marble Necklaces

 1.)
 When you purchase your marbles, purchase can any regular, one color, or cat eye marbles.
 If you use a two tone color marble the marbles will not get a crackling appearance, instead they will just crack in half.
 You may also use flat back marbles

 3.)
-Place marbles in a metal pie pan and place them in a 500 degree oven for 20 minutes to heat them thoroughly.
+Place marbles in a metal pie pan or muffin tin and place them in a 500 degree oven for 20 minutes to heat them thoroughly.
 There might be a few that will crack in half while you are heating them up.
 This is O.K. and perfectly normal.

 4.)
 Remove the marbles from the oven after 20 minutes.
 Pour them directly from the pie pan into the ice cold water.
 Let them cool for about a minute.
 When you remove the marbles from the water you may find some have broken, if they do just throw them out.
 It’s the marbles that are in intact but have a crackling effect inside and out that you are going to use for the next step.